panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#5.md

 **Things, I have done this week**

+* Added new content type with geometric field in WKT(Well Known Text) format.
-* Worked on available code for spatial queries in Cartaro.
+* Worked on Views configuration UI.
+* Customized the format(content/field) in Views.
+* Configured and tested the different criteria under filter and sort of Views.
+*

 * **New relational functionalities** -
   1. ST_Covers — Returns 1 (TRUE) if no point in Geometry B is outside Geometry A.